Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Preliminaries

 \begin{enumerate}[leftmargin=*] \item Compute the tentative velocity field $\bust^n$ using (\ref{eq:vstarsol}), which accounts for the BDF$k$ and time extrapolated nonlinear terms (EXT$k$ terms).

 \item Solve the {\em linear} Stokes subproblems (\ref{eq:prsol}) and (\ref{eq:velsol}) to compute the velocity-pressure solution, $\bphi^n=[\bu^n,p^n]^T$

 \end{enumerate} Here $\br^n$, determined using $\bust^n$, accounts for all inhomogeneities for both pressure and velocity, given on the right-hand sides of (\ref{eq:prsol}) and (\ref{eq:velsol}), respectively: In (\ref{eq:unsteadystokes}), $\bu_b^n$ is the prescribed velocity on all Dirichlet surfaces ($\dO_D$) of the domain, homogeneous Dirichlet conditions are imposed for pressure on outflow surfaces ($\dO_N$), and homogeneous Neumann conditions are imposed for velocity on $\dO_N$.
 It is straightforward to show that the Neumann conditions for pressure on $\dO_D$ can be represented as a function of the Dirichlet condition for velocity ($\bu_b^n$) \cite{tomboulides1997}.

+From an implementation perspective, the solution to the unsteady Stokes problem is obtained in our framework by first solving the pressure Poisson equation \eqref{eq:prsol} using a three-level $p$-multigrid accelerated by GMRES \cite{lottes2005hybrid}, followed by a diagonally preconditioned conjugate gradient iteration \cite{dfm02} for the Helmholtz solve associated with each component of the velocity \eqref{eq:velsol}.
+Note that for each of these iterative solves, we use a matrix-free approach enabled by the tensor-product structure of the basis functions in the SEM.
+Further details on the matrix-free operator evaluation with SEM are provided in Section 2.1 of \cite{mittal2019phd}.

 In \eqref{eq:unsteadystokes}, we have omitted the solution to temperature (\ref{eq:tempsol}) for brevity since it is similar to the Helmholtz solve for velocity.
 Note that since we always impose Dirichlet conditions for velocity and pressure on $\dO_D$ and $\dO_N$, respectively, we will omit them in the description of timestepping for overlapping grids.